Applications are now closed for True North Leadership, October 30-November 4, 2022. Please email email@example.com for additional inquiries.

 We respect and welcome people of any gender identity or expression, race, ethnicity, size, nationality, sexual orientation, and religion to apply.

-True North Leadership will be held October 30-November 4, 2022 at the 1440 Multiversity Campus
+True North Leadership will be held October 30-November 4, 2022 at the 1440 Multiversity campus.
+Applications are now closed; please check back soon for 2023 dates.

 Interested in a True North Leadership custom program for your organization?
 Please contact us here.